mr-ryan12/phish/README.md

 Too many shows to filter through and pick one?
 Not to worry!
 Simply click on the "Random Show" link and a show will be randomly generated with all of the tracks available for listening!

 Feel free to check out the application [here](https://phish-showcase.vercel.app/)

+## Learning Goals
+- Successfully build and deploy a fully functional React application in a short amount of time
+- Gain technical exposure to working with React Router and Cypress
+- Learn how to handle asynchronous operations after a component has unmounted
+- Effectively stub network requests that require fetching test data
 ## Screenshots
 View of the home page
 ![home-page](https://user-images.githubusercontent.com/62816754/156944818-52bca09a-e000-492e-b55d-2fefe0fd78c9.gif)